Racial Equity and Inclusion

 To qualify as a member of the Race and Equity Task Force you must 1) be a Wheat Ridge resident or have a connection to the city of Wheat Ridge (for at-large members), and 2) Be able to participate in bi-monthly evening meetings (virtual initially, may be in-person at a later date)

-The Race and Equity Task Force will open for applications Monday, Nov.
-2, 2020.
-The deadline to apply is Thursday, Dec.
-31, 2020.
+The application period for the Race and Equity Task Force is closed.
 For additional information please contact Assistant to the City Manager Marianne Schilling email@example.com or 303-235-2867.

 What Else is the City Doing for Equity and Inclusion?